Dot Efficacy Study

 The Dot study is a prospective efficacy study being conducted by Georgetown University's Institute for Reproductive Health (IRH).
 The purpose of the study is to determine how effective the Dot Android app, developed by Cycle Technologies, is at preventing pregnancy over time.

-The study will enroll 1200 women and follow them for 13 menstrual cycles (or about one year).
-Women who enroll in the study will provide information to IRH researchers about their menstrual cycles, their sexual activity, and how they are using the information they get from Dot to make decisions about their fertility.
+The study has enrolled 700 women and will follow them for 13 menstrual cycles (or about one year).
+Women who participate in the study will provide information to IRH researchers about their menstrual cycles, their sexual activity, and how they are using the information they get from Dot to make decisions about their fertility.

 + About Dot™ the App